dylan-lang/opendylan/documentation/website/source/articles/macro-system/hygiene.rst

 A template can prefix a binding with `?=`.
 This makes the binding come from and be visible in the macro's caller.
-This can be illustrated by an example from `Dylan Programming`:title:.
+This can be illustrated by an example from :title:`Dylan Programming`.

-Say macro A is defined in box 4 as [rep]_.
-Code in box 1 can call the macro as
+Say macro A defined in box 4 is `Definition 1`_, and the macro call in box 1 is the following:
-follows:

 .. code-block:: dylan